 The SRA’s approach has not been well received.
 Should the SRA itself adopt a principle to act in a way which upholds the legal profession’s trust and confidence in itself as regulator?
 These issues are genuine and grave.
 Regulator, govern thyself.

 Greg Smith is a member of the JLD’s executive committee and a solicitor at Hempsons.

-A version of this article was first published on 4 January 2020 by The Lawyer and is reproduced by kind permission.
+A version of this article was first published on 4 January 2020 by the Solicitors Journal and is reproduced by kind permission.